 Links to Additional Recycling & Disposal Resources

-Throughout the state of Colorado there are many recycling facilities, hazardous waste collection events and curbside collection programs to assist with residential recycling and disposal.
+there are many recycling facilities, hazardous waste collection events and curbside collection programs in Colorado to assist with residential recycling and disposal.